firsec/StackVector/README.md

 # Stack Vector

-A fast C++ dynamic vector allocator that allocates on the stack instead of the heap (better speed for small sizes).
+A faster C++ dynamic vector allocator that allocates on the stack instead of the heap (better speed for small sizes).

 Sample benchmark:
 ```